dhlee3146/dhlee3146/README.md

 :cactus:  19, mar, 2024~

 I wanna be goot at coding.
-My individual goal is to make a simple text game.
+My personal goal is to make a simple text game.